lwerdna/workbench/unit-cancellation-is-like-a-type-theory/README.md

-Unit cancellation (also called dimensional analysis or unit anaylisis) is kind of like a simple type theory.
+Unit cancellation (also called dimensional analysis or unit analysis) is kind of like a simple type theory.

 Imagine if quantities were endowed by a type consisting of a nonempty multiset set of strings on "top" and a possibly empty multiset of strings on "bottom".